Ayiri Emami

 He was the "Akulagba of Warri Kingdom" conferred on him by the Olu (king) of the Warri kingdom, Olu Atuwatse II.
-When his successor Ogiame Ikenwoli ascended the throne, he conferred on Ayiri Emami the title Ologbotsere (prime minister) of the Warri kingdom.
+When his successor Ogiame Ikenwoli ascended the throne, he conferred on Ayiri Emami the title Ologbotsere (prime minister) of Warri kingdom.
 He was illegally suspended on 30 March 2021 as Ologbotsere by the Ginuwa 1 Ruling House, and on October 5 2021, the Olu Ogiame Atuwatse III whose case is still in court for the illegal ascension to the throne of Warri Kingdom as the 21st Olu recalled his right to the title Ologbotsere.
 However, Prince Yemi Emiko who was instrumental in paving the way for Ogiame Atuwatse III to become king has openly come out to say Emami's suspension was done in error.

 Early life

 Chief Ayiri Emami was born in Warri North local government area of Delta state, South-South, Nigeria to the family of late Chief Akonu Emami & Mrs Felicia Emami nee Ogunfemi.

-He attended Ikengbuwa primary school and Yonwuren College both in Warri before proceeding to Delta State University where he acquired a bachelor's degree in political science.
+He attended Ikengbuwa primary school and Yonwuren College both in Warri, Delta State before proceeding to Delta State University where he acquired a bachelor's degree in political science.